codelv/atom-db/README.md

 like normal aiomysql / aiopg connection.
 A transaction is done in the same way as defined in the docs for those libraries eg.

-> Warning: When using a transaction you need to pass the active connection to each call or it will use a different connection outside of the transaction!

 ```python

 async with Job.objects.connection() as conn: